danog/MadelineProto/README.md

 ## What's this?

-This library can be used to easily interact with Telegram without the bot API, just like the official apps.
+This library can be used to easily interact with Telegram **without** the bot API, just like the official apps.

+It can login with a phone number (MTProto API), or with a bot token (MTProto API, **no bot API involved!**).

 ## Installation